Setting Up Mounts

 tnfs://tnfs-server.local/- TNFS server address

-Mounting HTTPS
+Mounting HTTP(s)

-Mount an HTTPS filesystem to access files from a web server:
+Mount an HTTP(s) filesystem to access files from a web server:

 %mount "https://example.com/files/"